reach-sh/reach-lang/docs/src/guide/invariants/index.md

 Balance errors indicate the need to recalculate the balance's formula or identify missing assumptions about the program.
 In this case, the balance is equal to the product of `howMany` guests completed a reservation and the reservation fee.
-However, Reach cannot guarantee the efficacy of the program because we failed to `{!rsh} assert` the balance's formula in the invariant.
+However, Reach cannot guarantee the efficacy of the program because we failed to `{!rsh} assert` the balance's formula in the `{!rsh} invariant`.

-## Track/Distribute Supply of Non-Network Tokens
+## Distribute Supply of Non-Network Tokens

 Sometimes you may want to write an `{!rsh} assert`ion regarding the supply of non-network tokens.
-In "Ticket Sales" an Administrator issues non-network tokens and Buyer `{!rsh} API`s have the ability to buy the tokens, which are referred to as 'tickets', in this DApp.
+In _Ticket Sales_ an Administrator issues non-network tokens and Buyer `{!rsh} API`s have the ability to buy the tokens, which are referred to as 'tickets', in this DApp.

 The `{!rsh} invariant` in this DApp is interesting because it makes `{!rsh} assert`s over the network token balance (line 26) and the non-network token balance (line 27).

 ```
-load: /examples/ticket-sales
+load: /examples/ticket-sales/index.rsh
 md5: c425745032273893d106fe3de005f15e
 range: 25-37
 ```